Xapmat

 Years later I would get it out and dust it off to introduce a new generation of gamers to RPGs.
 Since it came out Paizo has added more content that is free to download from their site.
 My daughter is still a little to young to play, but one of the players has a son that the Core Pathfinder rules are a bit complex for.
 It gave me an idea to start a bi-weekly kids game.
 So he and his father made Beginner Box characters.
 Then I got a cousin and his son interested and they had their first game yesterday and loved it.
 Hopefully next week we can get both groups together to play and make one unified team.
 It really made my day as a GM to have the guys come up with really good ideas on how to do things.

 I remember as a kid that a lot of people looked at D&D like it was a gateway to Satan worship.
 My grandmother would buy me the books because she wanted to encourage me to read and use my imagination, but after news shows like 60 Minutes said I would kill people she wasn’t so sure.
-My mother, however, new better and continued to buy me books, dice, miniatures, and everything I wanted to play.
+My mother, however, knew better and continued to buy me books, dice, miniatures, and everything I wanted to play.
 I would play with kids from school and when they weren’t available, I would coerce my brother and dad to play too.
 Side note: I found my old characters from when I was a kid the other day and in there were my brother and father’s characters.
 It hit me hard, but then I had an overwhelming sense of how much they loved me because they were willing to play this game with me as a kid.

 Through the decades, I have made many good friends playing D&D, Pathfinder, Mage, and many other table top games.
 I used to joke that D&D brought my wife and I together (and it sorta did).
 We used to host a weekly game night where it might be Pathfinder, Munchkin, Zombie Dice, or some other game where we could just hang out as friends and enjoy the adventure and just have fun together.
 I am glad that we are doing that again.